- Input data pre-processing parameters

 - Clustering parameters

-This topic provides tips for customizing and fine-tuning your Smart Answers pipeline configurations.
+This topic provides tips for training your Smart Answers deep learning model.

 Input data pre-processing parameters